“Hey, Elizabeth

 and all that, like Pastor Simon says, but it just feels weird not getting along

 with them.
 We used to be so close.”
-Morgan looked at her hands, and Elizabeth could swear that
+Morgan looked at her hands, and Elizabeth

 Elizabeth reached over and squeezed